alexander-ray/4604-congressional-statements/README.md

 Applied Machine Learning (INFO 4604) final project on congressional statements.

 driver.py has the main driver code for logistic regression, linear svm, and lda.
 Also includes some helper functions.
+Everything in "main" in driver should just be some combination of calling the other functions.
+The code there now is only to get LDA results.

 feature_processor.py has the named entity removal functions, as well as a data-retrieval driver function.